ChandSuma/UX-Identifying-and-Organizing-Problems/lecture_notes/lecture1.md

 ### 6: Recognition rather than recall

 Minimize the user's memory load by making objects, actions, and options visible.

 The user should not have to remember information from one part of the dialogue to another.

 Instructions for use of the system should be visible or easily retrievable whenever appropriate.

+A good example would be how Amazon keeps your recently viewed or searched items, so you can pickup where you might have left off, or Google search giving you suggestions based on what you start typing.

 Read [full article](https://www.nngroup.com/articles/recognition-and-recall/) on recognition vs. recall in UX and watch [3 min. video](https://www.nngroup.com/videos/recognition-vs-recall/) on recognition vs. recall.